Adding highly generic subsets of $\omega_2$

 \section{Some preliminaries}

 The notion of proper forcing was introduced by Shelah, see \cite{shelah80}, who showed that proper forcing notions preserve $\aleph_1$ and that their countable support iteration is again proper.
-In this paper we work a stronger concept, called strongly proper, which was introduced by Mitchell \cite{mitchell}. \begin{definition} Let $\mathbb{P}$ be a forcing notion. \begin{enumerate} \item Let $M$ be a countable elementary submodel of $H(\theta)$ with $\mathbb{P} \in M.$ We say that $p \in \mathbb{P}$ is $(M, \mathbb{P})$-strongly generic if every open dense set $D \subseteq \mathbb{P} \cap M$ is predense below $p$.

-\item We say that $\mathbb{P}$ is strongly proper if for every large enough $\theta$ and for every countable elementary submodel $M$ of $H(\theta)$ with $\mathbb{P} \in M,$ for every $p \in \mathbb{P} \cap M,$ there is $q \leq p$ such that $q$ is $(M, \mathbb{P})$-strongly generic. \end{enumerate} \end{definition} The following easy lemma gives a characterization of strongly generic conditions. \begin{lemma} Let $\mathbb{P}, \theta$ and $M$ be as above and let $p \in \mathbb{P}.$ Then $p$ is $(M, \mathbb{P})$-strongly generic iff \begin{itemize} \item[$(*)$:] For every $q \leq p,$ there is $q\mid_M \in \mathbb{P} \cap M$ such that for every $r \in \mathbb{P} \cap M,$ if $r \leq q\mid_M$, then $r$ and $q$ are compatible. \end{itemize} \end{lemma} The method of forcing with side conditions was introduced by Todorcevic \cite{todorcevic1}, who used it to get several consequences of the proper forcing axiom.
+In this paper we work with a stronger concept, called strongly proper, which was introduced by Mitchell \cite{mitchell}. \begin{definition} Let $\mathbb{P}$ be a forcing notion and $X$ be a set. \begin{enumerate} \item We say that $p$ is \textit{strongly $(X, \mathbb{P})$-generic} if for any set $D$ which is dense and open in the poset $\mathbb{P} \cap X$, the set $D$ is predense in $\mathbb{P}$ below $p$. \item The poset $\mathbb{P}$ is \textit{strongly proper} if for every large enough regular cardinal $\theta$, there are club many countable elementary submodels $M$ of $H(\theta)$ such that whenever $p \in M \cap \mathbb{P}$, there exists a strongly $(M, \mathbb{P})$-generic condition below $p$. \end{enumerate} \end{definition} The following easy lemma gives a characterization of strongly $(M, \mathbb{P})$-generic conditions. \begin{lemma} Let $\mathbb{P}, \theta$ and $M$ be as above and let $p \in \mathbb{P}.$ Then $p$ is strongly $(M, \mathbb{P})$-generic iff \begin{itemize} \item[$(*)$:] For every $q \leq p,$ there is $q\mid_M \in \mathbb{P} \cap M$ such that for every $r \in \mathbb{P} \cap M,$ if $r \leq q\mid_M$, then $r$ and $q$ are compatible in $\mathbb{P}$. \end{itemize} \end{lemma} The method of forcing with side conditions was introduced by Todorcevic \cite{todorcevic1}, who used it to get several consequences of the proper forcing axiom.
 He also introduced a variant of his method, where the side conditions form a matrix, and not a chain, see \cite{todorcevic3} and \cite{todorcevic2} for a detailed exposition of the method.
 We will use matrix side conditions as working parts of our forcing notion to prove Theorem \ref{t1}.

 Fix a well-ordering $\lhd$ of $H(\omega_2)$.
 Throughout this paper, by $M \prec H(\omega_2)$ we mean $\langle M, \in, \lhd \cap M^2 \rangle$ is an elementary substructure of $\langle H(\omega_2), \in, \lhd \rangle$.
 Set